 - A secondary school GPA of 3.5 or above

-- A combined SAT-I score of at least 1350 (critical reading and math) or an ACT composite score of at least 30
+- A combined SAT-I score of at least 1350 (critical reading and math) or an ACT composite score of at least 30.
+Test scores are required.

 - Outstanding leadership potential as measured by leadership roles in high school or the community.